chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 ## Tools for Shared Expression in Contempotary Art Spaces

 <p class="blink">
-<i>A hands-on guide for participatory engagement with young audiences</i>
+A hands-on guide for participatory engagement with young audiences
 </p>

 These tools are designed for educators and artists working in contemporary art who aim to create inclusive, imaginative, and co-owned experiences with young people.